Article · Jan 16, 2026

 Above 400 lines, the same calculation runs the other way.
 A 2,000-line file is 16,000-24,000 output tokens to rewrite.
 At frontier pricing that is 30-50 cents and 30-60 seconds, every time you change a comment.

 Diff format does not have this scaling problem.
 A small change to a 2,000-line file is still a small diff.
-The 70–80% success rate is unchanged from smaller files; it is fundamentally a function of file complexity, not file size.
-So at large files, diff cost is much lower while the failure rate is the same, and diff format starts to dominate again.
+The 70-80% success rate is unchanged from smaller files; it is a function of file complexity, not file size.
+At large files, diff cost is much lower while the failure rate holds constant.

-This is why Aider, Claude Code, and most CLI-based agents still support diff-style edits as a fallback for large files, and why Cursor’s fast-apply documentation specifically calls out that the technique is bounded to small files.
+This is why Aider, Claude Code, and most CLI-based agents still support diff-style edits as a fallback for large files, and why Cursor’s fast-apply documentation bounds the technique to small files.
 There is no globally-best edit format.
 There is a file-size threshold, and 400 lines is a working approximation of where it sits.

-1. For most app-development work, full-file rewrites are the right default.
-Component files, route handlers, schema definitions, and most utility modules are well under 400 lines, and the rewrite-style edit is more reliable.
+For most application-development work, full-file rewrites are the right default.
+Component files, route handlers, schema definitions, and most utility modules land well under 400 lines.
+The rewrite-style edit is more reliable.

-2. For large monolithic files, choose tools that switch formats.
-Aider explicitly switches between rewrite, search-and-replace, and udiff based on file size.
+For large monolithic files, pick tools that switch formats.
+Aider explicitly chooses between rewrite, search-and-replace, and udiff based on file size.
 Claude Code’s edit tool does similar logic internally.
-Tools that always use one format will be wrong above or below the threshold.
+A tool that always uses one format will be wrong above or below the threshold.

-3. Treat “applied 0 of N edits” as a bug, not a no-op.
-If your AI tool reports a partial application of a diff, the model thought there was an edit to make but the apply step couldn’t find it.
-That is a silent failure, and it is the most common cause of “the AI said it fixed it but the bug is still there.”
+Most importantly: treat “applied 0 of N edits” as a bug.
+If your AI tool reports a partial diff application, the model thought there was an edit to make but the apply step could not find it.
+That is a silent failure.
+It is the most common cause of “the AI said it fixed it but the bug is still there.”

-If you are a SaaS founder or product team across North America, the UK and Ireland, the EU and EEA, or the ANZ region, and you want a second pair of eyes on what edit format your AI coding tool is actually using on your codebase, let’s talk.
+If you are a SaaS founder or product team and want a second pair of eyes on how your AI coding toolchain handles edits on your actual codebase, let’s talk.

 Frequently asked questions